luifermoron/greatPizzaShopBackendApi/README.md

 1. Assumption
 2. Installation
 3. State Order Process: how it works
+4. Architecture
-4. Add new type of products or categories
+5. Add new type of products or categories

 ## Assumption
 -   Ingredients, size, etc can be see as properties from products.